 - Loans that you’re currently using (including any unused lines of credit)

 - Your payment history—have you made late payments, or are you always on time?

-- Public records such as bankruptcy and foreclosure
+- Public records such as bankruptcy or foreclosure

-Your credit report is the master document that's behind your "credit."
+Your credit report is the master document that's behind your credit.
 Based on that information, lenders decide whether or not to offer you a loan.
-However, most lenders don’t actually look at your credit report.
-Instead, a computer program goes through the information and creates a credit score (see below).
-A high score means you’re more likely to get approved for a loan at attractive rates.

-Again, they get that information from lenders you've worked with, public records databases, and other sources.
-They distribute or sell that information when you apply for a loan, or when anybody requests a credit report (such as an employer or landlord—who needs your permission before a report can be released).
+Reporting agencies distribute or sell that information when you apply for a loan, or when a request is made (such as an employer or landlord, who need your permission before a report can be released).

-There are numerous credit bureaus, but the "big three" have the greatest impact on what is most often referred to as your "credit."
-It's essential that the information in each credit bureau is accurate—if there are errors in your credit reports, they need to be fixed or you'll be rejected for loans (and it could cause problems in other areas such as job applications or auto insurance pricing).
+There are numerous credit bureaus, but the "big three" (TransUnion, Equifax, and Experian) have the greatest impact on your credit.
+It's essential that the information in each credit bureau is accurate—if there are errors in your credit reports, you'll have to work to fix them.

-While federal law gives you free credit reports, it does not provide for free credit scores.
+While federal law gives you free credit reports, it does not guarantee free credit scores.
 However, you can buy credit scores from credit bureaus, and there are several ways to see your score for free.
-Note that there are numerous credit scores out there—learn how they work and which ones are most important.
+Note that there is more than one credit score available, such as FICO or Vantage.

 What Is Credit Used For?

 Borrowing money: This is the most common use of credit scores.